Types of posts on LinkedIn.

 Why post on LinkedIn?

-A great way to build trust with potential donors, job candidates, and volunteers is to post regularly on LinkedIn about your nonprofit’s work.
-There are many types of posts, each with its own benefits and best practices.
-Explore all the post types available on LinkedIn, and learn how to leverage each type of post to grow and engage your organization’s following.
+There are many types of LinkedIn posts, each with unique benefits and best practices.
+Explore all the post types available on LinkedIn below to learn how to leverage each to grow and engage with your organization’s following.

 1. Text-only posts